Armchair-Heavy-Industries/Armchair-Usermods/files/Xol-Toolhead/EBB36_Shorty_Mount/README.md

 # EBB36 Sherpa "Shorty" Mount
 ### by neon.blue

 This alternate mount shortens the vertical height needed, which is ideal for a Voron Trident or similar printer without much space above the toolhead.

+### Features
+ * Shorter strain relief height
+ * Triple zip tie mount
+ * Additional strain relief on molex connection

+### Stats
+ * Height compared to stock: -20mm
-This ends up decreasing the mount height by about 20mm, resulting in about 75mm from the upper panel to the top of the strain relief on a stock build Trident.
+ * Height from top of strain relief to upper panel on a stock build Trident: 75mm

 <img src="Images/height.jpg" width="640">

-### Shorty mount versus official mount
+#### Shorty mount versus official mount

 <img src="Images/comparison.jpg" width="400">

+## Installation Notes
+When utilizing Igus Chainflex or similar, strip the shielding back to just below where the cable exits the strain relief.
+Most Chainflex type cables cannot do the bend required by this mount, but with the shielding removed the bare wires will do it without issue.
+Be sure to keep the Chainflex shielding where the zip ties hold the cable against the strain relief.

 ## Credits